romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 ```

 ::: info
-The column(s) specified by this method must either be the table's PRIMARY KEY or have a UNIQUE index on them, or the query will fail to execute.
+The column(s) given to the `onConflict` must either be the table's PRIMARY KEY or have a UNIQUE index on them, or the query will fail to execute.
 When specifying multiple columns, they must be a composite PRIMARY KEY or have a composite UNIQUE index.

 You can use the db.table.sql function in onConflict.